arickert/thedigradio/_posts/2018-07-03-the-italian-lefts-collapse-with-david-broder.md

 layout: post
 ---

-Today, we're talking about Italy, where a so-called "populist" alliance of the Five Star Movement and right-wing League just took over the government with anti-migrant and Euro-skeptic agenda.
+Today, we're talking about Italy, where a so-called "populist" alliance of the Five Star Movement and right-wing-politics League just took over the government with anti-migrant and Euro-skeptic agenda.
 Dan's guest is David Broder, a historian of French and Italian communism and frequent contributor to Jacobin.
 The Five Star Movement was for a time welcomed by some on the left.
 But it’s not of the left; rather, it is a product of the Italian left’s collapse.

 Thanks to Verso.
 Check out [*Radical Technologies: The Design of Everyday Life* by Adam Greenfield](versobooks.com/books/2742-radical-technologies)